Pia Film Festival

 The Pia Film Festival (ぴあフィルムフェスティバル, Pia Firumu Festibaru) (also known as the PIA Film Festival or PFF for short) is an annual film festival established in 1977.
 According to film scholar Jasper Sharp, the festival "not only ranks as a vital hotbed from which the careers of some of Japan's most talented young filmmakers have been launched, but it also lays claim to being the first ever film festival in Japan."

 History

-The festival was first held in 1977 as the "Off Theater Film Festival" by the Tokyo listings magazine Pia.
+The festival was first held in 1977 as the Off Theater Film Festival by the Tokyo listings magazine Pia and initially functioned as one-off screening of independent movies made by young directors.
 Early jury members included Nagisa Oshima and Shuji Terayama, and the second festival featured such later star directors as Sogo Ishii, Yoshimitsu Morita, and Shunichi Nagasaki.
 According to Bryan Hartzheim writing in 2010, "many of the biggest directors of the last 20 years had their debuts at Pia."
 Other filmmakers who were screened at the PFF before making their professional debut include Joji Iida, Kiyoshi Kurosawa, Akihiko Shiota, Ryosuke Hashiguchi, Shinobu Yaguchi, Lee Sang-il, Naoko Ogigami, Kazuyoshi Kumakiri, Sion Sono, Naomi Kawase, and Yuya Ishii.